raul-izquierdo/english/sources/vocabulary/Social relationships/Exchanging Opinions. Discussing and Arguing.md

 tu experiencia puede ser diferente = Your mileage may vary
     ?
 Encontré la película aburrida, pero tu experiencia puede ser diferente : `I found the movie boring, but your mileage may vary`

+son prueba de que = are evidence OF
+    ?
+Los resultados son prueba de que la nueva política está funcionando : `The results are evidence of the new policy working`

 ## Clarifying Concepts